rangle/rangle-academy-unit-testing/unit-testing.md

 - What should it do?
 - What was the output (actual behavior)?
 - What was the expected output (expected behavior)?

 ---

+> Unit tests are not just QA.
+> They also give you a clear objective and help you define requirements and design a better API.
+> - Eric Elliot

+---